Abhishekk-Kushwaha/Layoff-Analysis-Dashboard-Power-BI-SQL-Project/README.md

-# Layoff Trends Analysis Dashboard (2020–2023)-Power-BI-SQL-Project
+# Layoff Trends Analysis Dashboard (2020–2023)-Power BI-SQL-Project

 This project analyzes global tech layoffs between 2020 and 2023 using Power BI and SQL to identify key patterns and mismanagement signals.
 The dashboard is designed for executive-level decision-making by investors, HR leaders, and market analysts.